alexisakers/BulletinBoard/README.md

 ## Usage

-In this section, you will learn:

-- the basics
-- how to create custom items

-If you need help integrating the library, feel free to open an issue.

-### The Basics
+## The Basics

-The `BulletinManager` class generates, manages and displays bulletin items.
+The `BulletinManager` class generates, manages and displays bulletin cards.
+Cards are created using bulletin items.
 Bulletin items are objects that conform to the `BulletinItem` protocol.

-The library provides a standard page item type: `PageBulletinItem`.
+The library provides a standard item type: `PageBulletinItem`.
+If you need to customize the items, you can override this class, or create new item types from scratch.

+To present bulletins, you need to follow these steps:

+1. Create a root item
+2. Create a bulletin manager with the root item
+3. Use the bulletin manager to present the bulletin over your view controller

-### Creating Page Items
+## Creating Page Items

-You create page items using the `PageBulletinItem` class.
+You can create standard page items using the `PageBulletinItem` class.

 It takes care of generating a user interface with standard components:

-- `title`
-- `image`
-- `descriptionText`
-- `actionButtonTitle`
+- a title (required)
+- an icon image (should be 100x100px or less)
-- `alternativeButtonTitle`
+- a description text
+- a large action button
+- a smaller alternative button

-For example, this interface was created using `PageBulletinItem`:
+For example, this interface was created using a `PageBulletinItem`:

 ![Customizing PageBulletinItem](.github/page_customization.png)